-“From the insight I received at NSA on protecting data, I really wanted to shift from working on government systems to the private sector,” said the affable Ackerly, whose brother, John, is the startup’s chief executive.
+“From the insight I received at NSA on protecting data, I really wanted to shift from working on government systems to the private sector,” said the affable Ackerly, whose brother John is the startup’s chief executive.

 “We haven’t tried to hide our NSA heritage,” Khan, who originally hails from Boston, said.

 Former NSA staffer’s interviewed for this article all resoundingly denied that NSA alumni were out to form companies with the express intent of spying on their clients.
-Some of the startups featured count banks, telecommunication giants, entertainment companies, and federal government agencies as clients.
+Some of the startups featured count banks, telecommunication giants, entertainment players and federal government agencies as clients.

 “I’ll tell you this.
 I spent my career there.
 This international outcry of ‘they’re doing this, they’re doing that,’ is just horseshit.
 The NSA doesn’t care about 99 percent of this stuff,” Hacksurfer’s Polancich said.

-Much has changed since the 1950s, Bamford said, and pointed to three of the NSA’s most recent colossal failures: the inability to detect “Underwear Bomber” Umar Farouk Abdulmutallab in 2009; Pakistani Times Square bomber Faisal Shahahzad in 2010; and the bombing of the 2013 Boston Marathon by two terrorists from Dagestan, one of whom was killed by Boston-area cops.
+As for the NSA, they’ve simply gotten too big to do the job they were originally formed to do: eavesdrop and spy on then Soviet diplomats and its communist military.
+Much has changed since then, Bamford said, and pointed to three of the NSA’s most recent colossal failures: the inability to detect “Underwear Bomber” Umar Farouk Abdulmutallab in 2009; Pakistani Times Square bomber Faisal Shahahzad in 2010; and the bombing of the 2013 Boston Marathon by two terrorists from Dagestan.

-“The NSA is focused on what [ex-NSA Director] Gen. Keith Alexander called ‘collect everything,'” Bamford said.
-“You can’t possibly have the ability to analyze it all.”
+“The NSA is focused on what (NSA director) Gen. Keith Alexander called “collect everything.”
+You can’t possibly have the ability to analyze it all.”

-“Snowden was in a position where he really understood all of the compliance requirements that were in place and all of the restrictions that were in place, and yet he decided to go outside the established channels,” Fuchs said.
-“At the root of this is the fact that the intelligence community had restrictions that had a balance,” between the Constitution and privacy rights.
+“Snowden was in a position where he really understood all of the compliance requirements that were in place, and all of the restrictions that were in place, and yet he decided to go outside the established channels.
+At the root of this is the fact that the intelligence community had restrictions that had a balance,” between the Constitution and government activity, Fuchs said.

-“It’s safer if the terrorists don’t know what restrictions you have,” Fuchs added.
-“Can the public actually deal with these compliance restrictions being secret?
-So [for Snowden] to go outside these channels showed a lot of hubris.
+“It’s safer if the terrorists don’t know what restrictions you have.
+Can the public actually deal with these compliance restrictions being secret?
+So to go outside these channels showed a lot of hubris.
 Showed a lot of ego.
 It was definitely criminal.”